computational-metabolomics/mspurity-galaxy/README.rst

 Changes
 -------------------------
+v0.2.2 (createDatabase, flagRemove)
+- createDatabase.xml fix for xcms3 and CAMERA
+- flagRemove xcms3 fix

 v0.2.1 (all tools):
 - Update msPurity R code version (bug fix for createMSP and xcms3 version check for createDatabase)
-- createDatabase.xml fix for xcms3 and CAMERA

 v0.2.0 (all tools):
 - Update all tools to be more consistent with msPurity core code